-No less than 60 days prior to the expiration of the one-year period of the conservatorship, the court clerk at the Mental Health Desk will send notice of the pending expiration to: (1) the conservator, (2) if a private conservator, then also the Public Conservator, (3) the conservatee, (4) the conservatee's attorney, and (5) the facility wherein the conservatee resides.
+No less than 60 days prior to the expiration of the one-year period of the conservatorship, the court clerk at the Mental Health Desk will send notice of the pending expiration to: (1) the conservator, (2) if a private conservator, then also the mental health director and the Public Conservator, (3) the conservatee, (4) the conservatee's attorney, and (5) the person in charge of the facility wherein the conservatee resides.
+Notification shall be delivered pursuant to Section 1215 of the Probate Code, and shall conform substantially to the form in Welfare-and Institutions Code §5362.
+(Adopted 7/1/2006; Rev. 1/1/2021)